 As noted in and SMART-TRIAL is developed in coherence with the IEC 62304 and 82304 medical device and health software standards.
-This means that SMART-TRIAL is a fully documented medical device software system, and has been validated and verified according to strict requirements specified beforehand.
-If required for regulatory purposes, enterprise customers can acquire access to both technical- and risk management-files of SMART-TRIAL.
+This means that SMART-TRIAL is a fully documented medical device software system, and has been validated and verified.
+This means that SMART-TRIAL clients do not have to perform any validation on the software.
+If required for regulatory purposes, enterprise customers can request a copy of the quality assurance declaration for SMART-TRIAL.

-Users responsible for inputting data into forms (eCRFs) can input custom comments for individual answers if required to clarify missing data or misleading answers.
+Users responsible for inputting data into forms (eCRFs) can input custom notes for individual answers if required to clarify missing data or misleading answers.

 Are we missing something?

 If you have any questions regarding GCP, compliance, technical documentation, validation, or SOPs, you are always welcome to contact us via support